 Here are some tips to get your cat back faster…

-- If your cat is microchipped, please make sure to update any outdated information throughout the chip company ASAP!
-You can always contact the place that put the chip in for the number/chip company info.
-For more microchipping information, please visit www.indylostpetalert.com/microchipping/
+- If your cat is microchipped, update your information with the chip company ASAP!
+You can contact the place that put the chip in for the number/chip company info.
+See microchipping info.

 - Place a cat carrier or box close to the house in a ‘sheltered’ area.
 Fill with his/her food, and clothing or a blanket with his/her scent and your scent.
 Note: if there are coyotes in your neighborhood, please do NOT put food out.

-- Put the litter box outside at the back door or on the porch, etc. This may help your cat find his/her way home.
+- Put the litter box outside at the back door or on the porch.
+This may help your cat find his/her way home.